grisu/gricli/src/main/resources/help/commands/archive job.md

 Downloads the job to the default archive location and then cleans the job.

+Supports glob regular expressions.

 Parameters:

     jobname    : The name of the job to archive.
-Supports expansion (*).

 The default archive location is in the user's home directory on the Data Fabric: